ben-z/free-sidecar/README.md

 cp /System/Library/PrivateFrameworks/SidecarCore.framework/Versions/A/SidecarCore ~/Downloads
 ```

-3. Open [Free Sidecar](#TODO) and choose the location of the SidecarCore file to be patched (~/Downloads/SidecarCore from step 2.
+3. Open [Free Sidecar](#TODO) (note that macOS may prevent you from running the app.
+In that case, open `System Preferences - Security & Privacy - General` and select `Open Anyway`) and choose the location of the SidecarCore file to be patched (~/Downloads/SidecarCore from step 2.

 ![Free Sidecar](docs/free-sidecar.png)